Pouja/tudscheduler/README.md

 You will need the mock server as well `npm run mock-server`.
 `npm run build` To build the frontend to the build directory.
 `npm run zip` To zip the build with the version number.
-`npm lint` To run eslint, when commit'ing it should pass this.
+`npm lint` To run eslint only.
+`npm test:dev` To continuesly run mocha/enzyme/eslint/sinon/enzyme.
+`npm test` To run do a single rune of `npm test:dev`.

 # LICENSE
 See the LICENSE file.